Tuesday June 18, 2013

 Results with a Bariatric Revision

-As with all bariatric procedures, the best weight loss results are achieved by patients who are able to comply with the diet and exercise recommendations of their bariatric surgeon.
-The post-bariatric process can be a struggle and patients will benefit in their weight loss efforts by attending support groups, talking to a nutritionist for dietary advice, working out with a bariatric exercise program, and if needed talking to a psychologist to help deal with emotional aspect of obesity and weight loss surgery.
+With all bariatric procedures, the best weight loss results are achieved by patients who are able to comply with the diet and exercise recommendations of their bariatric surgeon.
+The post-bariatric process can be a struggle and patients will benefit in their weight loss efforts by attending support groups, talking to a nutritionist for dietary advice, working out with a bariatric exercise program, and if needed talking to a psychologist to help deal with eating behaviors and the emotional aspect of obesity and weight loss surgery.